 The charging process isn't that difficult when you think about it.
 There's no denying that there are more steps compared to fuelling a traditional petrol or diesel-powered vehicle, but the recharging process is hardly the inconvenience many believe it to be.

 If you wish to learn more about electric vehicles because you're considering one for your next car, then take a look at our hub page.
-Alternatively, if you have any questions regarding your current electric or hybrid vehicle, then please feel free to contact your nearest Evans Halshaw retailer, who will be happy to help anyway they can.
+We also have plenty of handy information on electric and hybrid vehicles in the dedicated electric section of our blog.